ag-grid/angular-data-grid/getting-started-video-tutorial/docs/00a-introduction.md

 - column grouping
 - row and column pinning

 All of the above, with a lot more features, are available in the community edition of AG Grid and configurable through simple properties, so it should be powerful enough to meet your needs for a data grid.
-And if you discover you need a custom filter, editor, or renderer, you can create a custom React Component to implement your domain feature, as we will explain in detail in this tutorial.
+And if you discover you need a custom filter, editor, or renderer, you can create a custom Angular Component to implement your domain feature, as we will explain in detail in this tutorial.

 A Data Grid also differs from a Data Table in that a Table is built on top of an HTML `table` element, whereas a Data Grid will often manipulate the DOM directly and is built on top of `div` elements.
 This can simplify the DOM virtualization to reduce memory overhead and improve performance for high-frequency updates.